msbartee/predicting-jeopardy-values/README.md

 (('feet', 'sea', 'level'), 24),
 (('British', 'prime', 'minister'), 23),
 ```
+-->

-Without modeling, we already know that we should know:
+Without modeling, we already know that these are important to know:

-* countries/states and their capitals
+* Countries/states and their capitals
 * "Firsts"
 * TV and movies
 * History